 See Related: Best Markets in Amsterdam to Visit

 Address: Bloemstraat 42, 1015 TB Amsterdam, Netherlands

 Café Chris is a popular brown pub also located in Jordaan.
 This cozy and rustic brown bar continues to be highly rated by travelers.
-It’s one of my personal favorites for its relaxed atmosphere, delicious food and drinks, and friendly service.
+It’s one of my favorites for its relaxed atmosphere, delicious food and drinks, and friendly service.